 The leader of the rednecks is played by noted character actor Jeff Corey, perhaps best known for playing Sheriff Bledsoe in Butch Cassidy and the Sundance Kid (1969), Wild Bill Hickok in Little Big Man (1970) and the grand vizier in Conan the Destroyer (1984).
 He appeared in a whole bunch of sci-fi series, like Night Gallery (1969-1973), where he was a staple player.
 He played Plasus in the 1969 episode The Cloud Minders of Star Trek, and appeared in The Bionic Woman (1977) and Babylon 5 (1996).
 He played Mr. Ruby in the forgotten Rock Hudson gem Seconds (1966), Caspay in Beneath the Planet of the Apes (1970), appeared in Premonition (1976), Battle Beyond the Stars (1980) and Creator 1985).
 In Superman and the Mole-Men he is suitably over-the-top, sometimes perhaps too much for an adult viewer.

 Otherwise the performances are quite forgettable, with the exception of the mole-men, who aren’t necessarily brilliant, but put in heartfelt performances.
 Among the short actors who appeared as mole-men was Jerry Maren, who appeared in Planet of the Apes (1968), Prophecy (1979), Tron (1982), Being (1983), Spaceballs (1987) and Dahmer vs. Gacy (2010).
-Billy Curtis turned up as the Thing in The Thing from Another World (1951) – he played the creature in stunt and miniature shots.
-He was a robot operator in Gog (1954), appeared in The Incredible Shrinking Man (1957), played a Martian in Angry Red Planet (1968) and a child ape in Planet of the Apes (1968).
+Billy Curtis turned up as the Thing in The Thing from Another World (1951, review) – he played the creature in stunt and miniature shots.
+He was a robot operator in Gog (1954, review), appeared in The Incredible Shrinking Man (1957), played a Martian in Angry Red Planet (1968) and a child ape in Planet of the Apes (1968).

 Overall this film doesn’t come across as a full-length film, but as a stretched-out version of a TV episode.
 There’s a scene where a mob chases a mole-man over nondescript terrain that goes on forever, it feels like a fifth of the movie.
 The script is incoherent and often feels like segments awkwardly fitted together.
 The angry mob feels like a tired rerun of the Frankenstein (1931, review) scenario and some aspects remain fuzzy.
 I had to watch the film three times to understand why the foreman of the oil well tells his employees to bury all their equipment in a hole (it’s because they may be radioactive, but this is never properly explained, although it is presented as a key question).
 However, it is fresh to see the reversal of many of the later red scare sci-fi films, as the ”aliens” are benign and the villagers evil – a prevalent scenario in 1951, as the same played out in The Man from Planet X (review) and The Day the Earth Stood Still (review).